stephenbalogun/right-start-to-r-programming/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of intro_to_R is to provide a basic introduction to R, especially for novices in the healthcare development sector.
-It assumes zero background knowledge of programming, R or statistics.
+The goal of right start programming with R is to introduce interested persons to working with R. It is a four-hour workshop hosted by Abuja R user Group.